 - 2.2.1 EARN Maryland funding for Implementation Grants will be awarded to support regional Strategic Industry Partnerships in implementing Workforce Training Plans designed to address industry workforce skills gaps and employ or advance workers.
-These plans will: - Support Strategic Industry Partnerships in a target industry to include multiple employers and a diverse array of other partners; - Be driven by industry leaders, identify critical skill gaps and other workforce needs and develop industry-led strategies to meet those workforce needs, particularly in high-demand occupations; - Provide industry-led, responsive and innovative training programs aimed at improving employment opportunities at all skill levels including, but not limited to, job readiness, barrier-removal or academic remediation strategies and/or career advancement for incumbent workers: - As needed, develop any other human resource or management strategies that are responsive to industry partnerships' critical occupations and skills shortages. - 2.2.2 Implementation Grant Proposals should seek to create Workforce Training Plans that support most, if not all, of the following goals: - Move no-skilled or low-skilled workers into better jobs utilizing a blend of relevant occupational training, job readiness, barrier-removal and/or academic remediation strategies; - Include career advancement strategies, particularly for incumbent workers; - Remain sustainable in the absence of State funding; - Maximize collaboration through direct financial or in-kind contributions by members of the target industry; and, - Include braiding of other public or philanthropic funding streams or in-kind support.
+These plans will: - Support Strategic Industry Partnerships in a target industry to include at least five employers and at least two diverse entities; - Be driven by industry leaders, identify critical skill gaps and other workforce needs and develop industry-led strategies to meet those workforce needs, particularly in high-demand occupations; - Provide industry-led, responsive, and innovative training programs aimed at improving employment opportunities at all skill levels including, but not limited to, job readiness, barrier-removal or academic remediation strategies and/or career advancement for incumbent workers; and - As needed, develop any other human resource or management strategies that are responsive to industry partnerships' critical occupations and skills shortages. - 2.2.2 Implementation Grant Proposals should seek to create Workforce Training Plans that support most, if not all, of the following goals: - Move no-skilled or low-skilled workers into better jobs utilizing a blend of relevant occupational training, job readiness, barrier-removal and/or academic remediation strategies; - Include career advancement strategies, particularly for incumbent workers; - Remain sustainable in the absence of State funding; - Maximize collaboration through direct financial or in-kind contributions by members of the target industry; and, - Include braiding of other public or philanthropic funding streams or in-kind support. - 2.2.3 This Solicitation for Implementation Grants includes tiers: Tier I and Tier II.
+More information about each Tier can be found in Section 3.1.4.